3ncy/ARRS-s6/Users/overseer_lr4.md

 ## avialable additional commands
 - secmanager
-  Enters a subprogram, background is showing an [overview of cameras](../Files/92f705925016eeddee2ba5a4ea265999.webm).
+  Enters a subprogram, background is showing an [overview of cameras](../Files/92f705925016eeddee2ba5a4ea265999.webm) ([png version](../Files/92f705925016eeddee2ba5a4ea265999.png)).
 There are different commands available in this mode:
   - cam
   - close
   - exit